Shida Sara Takes on Dual Drama Roles: Determined to Cement Breakthrough Status with Hard Work | FRIDAY DIGITAL

 • Share on LINE

 Shida’s career is surprisingly long.
-She was scouted and entered the entertainment industry when she was in the sixth grade of elementary school.
-For two years starting in 2001, she worked as a model for the fashion magazine “Pichilemon” (Gakken Plus).
-However, she says she was interested in acting work from the time she joined the agency.
-Her acting debut came in 2002.
-She won the lead role in the short film “Salvia” through an audition.
+She was scouted and entered the entertainment industry in the sixth grade.
+From 2013 to 2015, she actively worked as a model for the fashion magazine “Pichi Lemon” (Gakken Plus).
+However, she had been interested in acting jobs since joining the agency.
+She made her acting debut in 2014, winning the lead role in the short film “Salvia” through an audition.

-After completing her high school years, Shida faced a decision.
+After finishing high school, Shida faced a pivotal moment.

 Her childhood dream was to become a pharmacist.
 In the future, she would like to try her hand at medical dramas that are full of technical terms and action scenes.

-Ayara Shida’s straight-forward determination: “I will make acting my life’s work.
+Sara Shida’s straight-forward determination: “I will make acting my life’s work.”

-Ayara Shida’s determination: “I will make acting my life’s work.
+Sara Shida’s straight-forward determination: “I will make acting my life’s work.”

 From the April 19, 2024 issue of FRIDAY